Illinois Compiled Statutes

 19. "Elderly" means 65 years of age or older.

-20. "Handicapped" means having a temporary or permanent physical disability.
+20. "Person with a disability" means a person having a temporary or permanent physical disability.

 21. "Leading political party" means one of the two political parties